-As 2019 draws to a close, we’re setting our eyes on the future, and we can’t wait to jump into the new decade.
-From celebrating 25 years of business to building deeper relationships with our clients, there’s a lot of excitement to come.
+At Keiser Design Group we’re always setting our eyes on the forward, and we can’t wait to see what the future holds.
+From celebrating over 25 years of business to building deeper relationships with our clients, there’s a lot of excitement to come.

 Twenty-five years ago, Dan Keiser’s office was a basement.
 He was Keiser Design Group’s lone employee—and he played the part of owner, founder, designer, project manager, and any other role that came up.
 But he had a vision: an architectural firm that was truly relationship-focused.
 It wasn’t about creating award-winning designs or making millions of dollars; it was about walking alongside clients, inviting them to be co-visionaries of a project, and ultimately designing a home or commercial building that met all the client’s needs.

 These are the values that continue to fuel KDG as we celebrate 25 years of turning people’s visions into reality.
 We’ve got some exciting celebrations planned for the coming year, and as always, we’re continuing to improve and challenge ourselves to serve our clients even better.

 Sitting in his basement 25 years ago, Dan Keiser knew that being an architectural firm was not just about the design process.
 Sure, the design process is important, but the relationships matter more.
 KDG’s goal has always been about getting to know clients, meeting with them to uncover the dream behind their vision, and putting together a plan that maximizes their budget and holds true to their core wishes.

 KDG’s goal has always been about getting to know clients, meeting with them to uncover the dream behind their vision